dtanner/dantanner/content/post/spring-rites.md

 Everything's an integration test when you need to spin up the framework context, which is slower and more complex than unit testing.

-Mocking and stubbing interactions is also more painful with inversion of control containers when annotations like `@EnableAutoConfiguration`.
+Mocking and stubbing interactions is also more painful with inversion of control containers with annotations like `@EnableAutoConfiguration`.

 Developers' tasks are made more difficult when they need to master the required intricacies of their framework.

 ## Starting from scratch